 Winnipeggers — actually all Manitobans — are notorious for going to great lengths to find a “great” bargain.

-On Boxing Day, hundreds of people line up well before dawn on bitterly cold days to rush into stores the moment the doors open to take advantage of the “specials” offered.
+On Boxing Day, hundreds of people line up well before dawn on bitterly cold days to rush into stores when the doors open to take advantage of the “specials” offered.

-Everyone has a friend or relative who eagerly patrols city streets on weekends to seek out garage sales, after which they proudly show off the “bargain” items they purchased to clutter their homes or give away to family members and friends.
+Everyone has a friend or relative who eagerly patrols city streets on weekends to seek out garage sales, after which they proudly announce the “bargain” items they purchased to clutter their homes or give away to family members and friends.

 Winnipeggers now have the opportunity to whet their appetite by participating in one gigantic garage sale.
 And get this — everything is free.

-It will be a garage sale enthusiast’s dream come true when the city hosts its third curbside giveaway weekend on Saturday, September 11 and Sunday, September 12.
-The first giveaway weekend last September 2009 proved to be such a success that the city held another this year in May.
-For the third giveaway weekend, the city is encouraging residents to place their “unwanteds” at the curb and write on them the word “free,” so that others can pick through them and discover their own “treasures.”
+It will be a garage sale enthusiast’s dream come true when the city hosts its first-ever giveaway weekend on September 26 and 27.
+The city is encouraging residents to place their “unwanteds” at the curb and write on them the word “free,” so that others can pick through them and discover “treasures.”

-Not only are Winnipeggers participating in the curbside treasure hunt, but giveaway weekends were held in Winkler in June and Altona in March.
+Not only will Winnipeggers participate in the curbside treasure hunt, but the giveaway weekend will also be held in Winkler.

 But to “curb” such enthusiasm, a list of giveaway weekend etiquette has been drawn up.
 At the top of the list is respect for other people’s property.
 Specifically, no one should take the word “free” to its extreme and walk onto someone else’s property to liberate a treasure.
 It’s a curbside front-street program and items on someone’s property are not up for grabs — that’s theft.